filipkristo/native-sdk-samples/README.md

 ### Build instructions

 * Download the latest version of the [Deezer Native SDK][1]
-* Unzip it and place the "libdeezer" folder at the root of this repository, such as shown below:
+* Unzip it and place the folder, renamed into NativeSDK, at the root of this repository, such as shown below:
 ```
 <native-sdk-samples>
 ├── NativeSDK